Gas Boiler Prices

 A gas boiler is the most common means of heating water for a home radiant heating system.
-They are used in most homes because they are more affordable than the electric alternative.
+They are used in most homes because they are more affordable than an electric boiler.

 Gas boilers are generally more affordable to run than electric boilers because gas is more affordable than electricity and is better at heating water.
 For example let’s consider propane, butane and natural gas versus electricity.
 One gallon of propane produces about 91,000 BTUs and a single cubic foot of natural gas offers 1,075 BTUs.
 According to the same source one KWh of electricity offers 3,413 BTUs to heat your water with.